 Somehow many artists believe there is something special inherent in these varnishes.
 One blogger writes :

-In reality, all varnishes are permeable, so oxygen will diffuse into and through them, allowing the polymerization of oil paint underneath.
-All varnishes slow the ingress of oxygen into the paint film, thereby delaying the drying process.
+All varnishes are permeable, so oxygen will diffuse into and through them, allowing the polymerization of oil paint underneath.
+All varnishes slow oxygen ingress into the paint film, delaying drying.